 Yoga is a spiritual and physical practice that is part of the Hindu tradition.
 But what does the word ‘yoga’ actually mean?

 Yoga refers to the spiritual discipline that includes meditation, exercises, physical postures, breathing techniques.
 It is done to improve physical health, mental health, relaxation, and overall well-being of the individual.

+There is another meaning to the word yoga, however.
+This is ‘to discipline’ or ‘to control’.
+The practice of yoga is, indeed, very much about disciplining the body and mind.
+Those who practice yoga regularly find that they are in greater control of their thoughts and emotions.
 Yoga paves way for a healthier life and is considered an easy way to stay fit, than other forms of exercises.
 You can easily practice it at home, it needs no tutor and no machines as well.
 Yoga includes:

 - Meditation: Yoga encompasses meditation as well.
 Concentrating and counting your breath helps you meditate simultaneously while humming “Om” under your breath.